kletobias/p2022/_projects/steps-tabular.md

 <!-- task vary. -->

 ## Task No. 1 | Define Problem

 1. Understand the fundamentals: Understand and characterize the problem.
     - *Goal: Get a better understanding of the goals of the project.*
     - Understand the input data.
-E.g.,
+E.g.,:
         - What are the independent and dependent variables?
         - What do the values (rows) in each of the columns in the dataset represent?
         - What is the structure and size of the train/test dataset?
         - How was the input data gathered?
         - In which form is the input data given? (flat file, database table, etc.)
     - What is it, that the model has to predict in the end?
     - Evaluation metric:
         - What is the Evaluation metric?